Heterogeneous Knowledge for Augmented Modular Reinforcement Learning: Introduction

 \section{Introduction}

-Reinforcement learning (RL) has been a cornerstone in the field of machine learning, with its capability of optimizing decision-making processes in complex dynamic environments \parencite{sutton_reinforcement_2015, kiran_deep_2021}.
-This has been demonstrated in a myriad of applications, such as robotics \parencite{kober_reinforcement_nodate}, dynamic resource allocation \parencite{noauthor_deepmind_nodate, waschneck_deep_2018}, and complex game playing \parencite{mnih2015human, silver_mastering_2016, vinyals_alphastar_2019}.
-Yet, despite these advances, the applicability to real world problems and practical deployment of RL solutions are hindered by issues concerning sample efficiency and safety concerns \parencite{garcia_comprehensive_2015}.
-In fact, current model-free RL algorithms may require hundreds of million samples to converge to the optimal policy and exploration may cause the agent to take risky actions which in safety-critical situations could lead to catastrophic outcomes.
+Reinforcement learning (RL) is one of the most popular and successful approaches in machine learning, with its capability of optimizing decision-making processes in complex dynamic environments \citep{sutton_reinforcement_2015, kiran_deep_2021}.
+Its effectiveness is underscored by its application across diverse domains, such as robotics \citep{kober_reinforcement_nodate}, dynamic resource allocation \citep{waschneck_deep_2018}, and game playing \citep{mnih2015human, silver_mastering_2016, vinyals_alphastar_2019}.
+Indeed, despite the remarkable progress made in RL, its practical applicability to real-world problems faces challenges related to sample efficiency and safety concerns \citep{garcia_comprehensive_2015}.
+In fact, current model-free RL algorithms may require hundreds of million samples to converge to the optimal policy and exploration may cause the agent to take risky actions, which, in safety-critical situations, could lead to undesired outcomes \citep{garcia_comprehensive_2015}.

-Modular RL aims to mitigate sample inefficiency by combining several modules implementing different "skills" solving sub-problems, such that together they solve more complex tasks \parencite{russell_q-decomposition_2003, sprague_multiple-goal_2003, simpkins_composable_2019}.
-In general, modular approaches provide flexibility and can speed up learning when skills previously acquired can be transferred to solve new tasks \parencite{devin_learning_2016}.
-However, such solutions still lack the ability to process and integrate multiple types of information, such as rules, sub-goals, and skills.
-We will refer to the latter with the term \textit{knowledge} in the remainder of this work.
+Modular RL is designed to tackle sample inefficiency by assembling multiple modules, each devoted to mastering specific "skills" for solving sub-problems; by integrating these modules, the system can address more intricate tasks collectively.
+This modular approach enhances efficiency by allowing the system to reuse learned skills across a variety of contexts, ultimately contributing to more effective problem-solving in complex environments \citep{jacobs_adaptive_1991,russell_q-decomposition_2003, sprague_multiple-goal_2003, simpkins_composable_2019}.
+In general, modular approaches provide flexibility and can speed up learning when skills previously acquired can be transferred to solve new tasks \citep{devin_learning_2016}.
+However, such solutions still lack the ability to process and integrate multiple types of information, such as rules, trajectory data, and skills.
+A collection of information from diverse knowledge sources with varying representations and processing mechanisms is what we call \textit{ heterogeneous knowledge}.